PhoenixSR9/technical-assessment-music-app/README.md

 ## Instructions
 Using Java8, and SpringBoot create a REST API with the following endpoints using the Controller Service Repository design pattern:

+- Create a song
-- Add a song
+- Read a song
 - Update a song
-- Get a song
 - Delete a song

 The data model for the song should look something like this, and be stored in one of [mongo, mysql, H2].